Welcome to the Midnight Commander Development Center

 Developers mailing lists

-Note: mailing lists at GoogleGroups are destined to read Trac messages only and not destined to discuss MC bugs and solutions.
+Note: mailing lists on GoogleGroups are set up to read Trac messages only and not an appropriate place to discuss MC bugs and solutions.
 Please use mailing list at gnome.org for any MC-related discussions.

 mc-devel (at) gnome (dot) org